Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Implications of the theoretical results

-\begin{corollary} There exist constants $q_i > 0\ \forall i$, $q_{i,j}>0\ \forall j \neq i$ such that the following claims hold for any $i$ and any $x \in \Omega_i, |x| \leq L$. \begin{enumerate}[label = \arabic*)] \item Under $\mathbb{P}_x$, $q_i H(1/\eta) \sigma_i(\eta)$ converges weakly to an Exponential random variable with rate 1 as $\eta \downarrow 0$; \item For any $j = 1,2,\cdots,n_\text{min}$ such that $j \neq i$, $ \lim_{\eta \downarrow 0} \mathbb{P}_x( X^\eta_{ \sigma_i(\eta) } \in \Omega_j ) = q_{i,j}/q_{i}.$ \item Let $Y$ be a continuous-time Markov chain on $\{m_1,\cdots,m_{n_\text{min}}\}$ with generator matrix $Q$ parametrized by $Q_{i,i} = -q_i, Q_{i,j} = q_{i,j}$.
-Then the scaled process $\{ X^{\eta, \text{unclipped} }_{\floor{ t/H(1/\eta) }}(x):\ t > 0\}$ converges to $\{Y_t(m_i): t > 0\}$ in the sense of finite-dimensional distributions. \end{enumerate} \end{corollary} At first glance, Corollary \ref{corollary unclipped case} may seem similar to the results in \cite{csimcsekli2019heavy} and \cite{pavlyukevich2007cooling}.
-However, the object studied in \cite{csimcsekli2019heavy,pavlyukevich2007cooling} is different: they study the following Langevin-type stochastic differential equation (SDE) driven by an $\alpha$-stable L\'evy process $L_t$: $dY^{\eta}_t = -f^\prime(Y^{\eta}_{t-}) dt + \eta dL_t.$ In particular, \cite{pavlyukevich2007cooling} studies the metastability of $Y_t^\eta$ and concludes that as the scaling factor $\eta \downarrow 0$, the first exit time and global dynamics of $Y_t^\eta$ admit a similar characterization as described in our Theorem \ref{corollary unclipped case}.
+In particular, \cite{pavlyukevich2007cooling} studies the metastability of $Y_t^\eta$ and concludes that as $\eta \downarrow 0$, the first exit time and global dynamics of $Y_t^\eta$ admit a similar characterization as described in our Theorem \ref{corollary unclipped case}.
 Then Theorem 4 in \cite{csimcsekli2019heavy} argues that when the learning rate $\eta$ is sufficiently small, the distribution of the first exit time of the SGD $X_n^\eta$ and that of the L\'evy-driven Langevin SDE $Y^\eta_t$ are similar.
 However, the analysis of \cite{csimcsekli2019heavy} hinges critically on the assumption that $L^\alpha_t$ is symmetric and $\alpha$-stable.
 While such an assumption is convenient for their analysis, it is a strong assumption.
 It implies that the gradient noise distribution belongs to a very specific parametric family and excludes all the other heavy-tailed distributions.
 In particular, the assumption precludes analysis of any heavy tails with finite variance.
 On the contrary, our work directly analyzes the SGD $X_n^\eta$ and reveals the heavy-tailed SGD dynamics at a much greater level of generality.
 Specifically, we allow the noise to have general regularly varying distributions with arbitrary tail index---which includes $\alpha$-stable distributions as a (very) special case---and extend the characterization of global dynamics of heavy-tailed SGD to the adaptive versions of SGD where gradient clipping is applied.